curlyparakeet/fox/Reggie.md

 R39-R79 Repeat R38

 NOTE: The size here depends on the size of your hot water bottle.
 This number of rows takes the body of the cover to height just before the shoulders of the bottle start.
-Double check the sizing based on your hot water bottle.
+Double check the sizing based on **your** hot water bottle.
 This pattern works for mine, but not all hot water bottles are created equal!

 R80 Make sure your last worked stitch is on one of the edges of the cover.
 If it isn't, sc along until it is.
 Bind off.
 Weave in ends.

 R81 _ch 33_ (half the total number of sts around your bottle cover + 1)

-R82 sc into 2nd ch from hook.  sc into rest of sts all along. ch turn _(32)_
+R82 sc into 2nd ch from hook.  sc into rest of sts all along. ch 1, turn _(32)_

 R83-R89 Repeat R82

 This strip forms an overlap so we can slip the hot water bottle in.
 Next we need to connect this stip to the rest of the case we have already made.

 R90 sc into 2nd ch from hook.  sc into rest of sts all along.
 Lay the strip on the front case and sc into the stitch on the edge of the cover. sc x _32_ around the back of the case, slst to join to the strip. _(64)_

-Stitch the  edges of the  strip to the  edges of the cover.
+Stitch the along the side edges of the  strip to the edges of the cover.

 R91 sc x _30_, dec, sc x _30_, dec _(62)_

 R91 sc x _29_, dec, sc x _29_, dec, _(60)_

-R92 dec x 2, _sc 22_, dec x 4, sc x _22_ dec x 2 _(52) _
+R92 dec x 2, _sc 22_, dec x 4, sc x _22_ dec x 2 _(52)_

-R93 dec x 2, _sc 18_, dec x 4, _sc 18_, dec x  2 _(44)_  NB: Not sure about these numbers!!!!
+R93 dec x 2, _sc 18_, dec x 4, _sc 18_, dec x  2 _(44)_

 R94 sc all around _(44)_